Big-headed turtle: Behaviour

+Diet

+Originally assumed to be strictly carnivorous, this appears to be an opportunistic feeder with a significant shift towards omnivory or herbivory.
+Using fecal matter, big-headed turtles are found to consume fruits (Machilus and Turpinia arguta), terrestrial insect adults/larva and aquatic larva (Coleoptera, Homoptera, Hymenoptera, Isoptera, Lepidoptera, Mantodea, Orthoptera, Diptera, Ephemeroptera, Odonata and Tricoptera), mollusks (Sulcospira hainanensis), frogs, rodents, and freshwater crabs.
+Their eating behavior changes depending on the environmental conditions, but predominantly consume fruits.
+Seeds partially digested were found to have increased germination success after turtle excretion, possibly connecting their frugivore habits to environmental conditions.

 Exploitation

-The big-headed turtle is readily consumed in Asia and is frequently a market item.
+The big-headed turtle is found quite frequently in illegal wildlife trade.
+It is readily consumed in Asia and is frequently a market item.
 Hunters capture them on lines with baited straight pins, so this species is rapidly disappearing in the wild.
 The species is also threatened by its use in the pet trade.